-Sidewalk Gap Projects in High Priority Areas for Walking
+Sidewalk Gaps on Collector and Arterial Streets in High Priority Areas for Walking Investments

+Sidewalk gaps in High Priority Areas for Walking Investments are highlighted in Figure 9.
 Tables 18-25 list all sidewalk gaps along collector and arterial streets in Saint Paul that fall within High Priority Areas for Walking Investments.
-In total, this list represents 19 miles of the 327 miles of identified sidewalk gaps in Saint Paul.
-Future projects to address sidewalk gaps in these locations are most likely to advance the safety and equity goals of the Pedestrian Plan.
-This list is a starting point to identify potential projects that could be advanced as funding sources are available.
-Sidewalk gap locations are shown in Figure 9.
+In total, this list represents 20 miles of the 327 miles of identified sidewalk gaps in Saint Paul.
+Addressing sidewalk gaps in these locations is most likely to advance the safety and equity goals of the Pedestrian Plan.
+This list is a starting point to identify sidewalk gaps that could be considered as funding sources are available.
+This prioritization does not mean that the city will not work to address walking needs in low and medium priority areas as opportunities arise.